Families of men killed by police share grief and demand change

-KANSAS CITY, MO (KCTV) – For a year, a group of people who want to see a change in policing have gathered outside Kansas City Police Headquarters on Friday nights holding signs with the names of local residents killed by police.
+KANSAS CITY, Missouri (KCTV) -- For a year, a group of people who want to see a change in policing have gathered outside Kansas City Police Headquarters on Friday nights holding signs with the names of local residents killed by police.

 It started one week after George Floyd’s death.
 They were among hundreds protesting on Kansas City’s Country Club Plaza.
 They wanted a local emphasis, local demands and a place to honor local people who died.
 They wanted to take their message directly to police.
 Their first Friday Night Protest had five people.
 Attendance has ebbed and flowed but the original five continued every Friday.